b-louis/cosecam/msfstools/msfs_recorder_howto.md

 10. When everything is stable enough, **you can set your camera**

-11. Go to **Camera** section and set **Drone camera** (you'll see the camera pointing to the ground)
+11. First Pause the simulation then ,**Go** to **Camera** section and set **Drone camera** in **SHOWCASE** (you'll see the camera pointing to the ground)

-12. Close all ingame windows (Camera, AI pilot ...) and unpause the game.<br> **Becareful,** during the recording, you have to stand still and not move anything on your computer otherwise <br>your recording will be affected by theses changes.<br>Also **remove all windows overlaying your window game** for the same reasons above.
+12. Close all ingame windows (Camera, AI pilot ...) <br> **Becareful,** during the recording, you have to stand still and not move anything on your computer otherwise <br>your recording will be affected by theses changes.<br>Also **remove all windows overlaying your window game** for the same reasons above.

+13. When there's no more overlaying item and all menus are closes, unpause the game.

-13. Now on the recorder gui, start your recording or if you use a python script, launch it.
+14. Now on the recorder gui, start your recording or if you use a python script, launch it.

-14. We recording is finished, you'll have all your images and the planes values on the folder you specified .
+15. When recording is finished, you'll have all your images and the planes values on the folder you specified .

 > Written with [StackEdit](https://stackedit.io/).